Skip to main content

 In-person and virtual advocacy and therapy appointments are available for clients Monday through Friday, 8:30am-5pm.

-During the summer CARE advocates staff the free and confidential CARE Crisis Line, Monday through Friday, 8:30am-5pm.
+During winter, CARE advocates staff the free and confidential CARE Crisis Line, Monday through Friday, 8:30am-5pm.

 Other Resources are Available: